top of page

 The Story You Tell Yourself - How Storytelling Helps Manifesting

 It's all the rage in certain, mostly affluent circles: manifesting.
 For some, it's a holy grail.
 For others, pure nonsense.
 The truth lies as always, somewhere in the middle.
 So today you will get the brutally honest reality about something that is real, and that really does work... just not always in the way many people will tell you.
 Ready?
 Now let's start by calming your mind...
-Image by Lance Gambis, find t-shirts and wall pictures here : The premise of manifesting The ba
+Hmmmm....
+Image by Lance Gambis, find t-shirts and wall pictures here : The premise of manifest

 Kralingen